FireMario211/Golden-Best/about.md

 # Golden Best
-This mod will give you an indication on whether or not you are currently **achieving a new best** in a level!
+This mod will give you an indication on whether or not you are currently **achieving a new record** in a level!
 You can change the settings of this mod based on whether or not it should show in Practice Mode

 ---